UnionOfRAD/li3_behaviors/README.md

 implementation that in the future can be integrated into Lithium.
 We are depending on PHP >= 5.4 here as we want to use new features like traits and short array syntax.

-It's assumed that the effort of finalizing an implementation will take as long as it takes Lithium to move further to a future version that will then also depend on 5.4.
-Alternatively the `Behaviors` implementation can be folded into the `Model` and long array syntax be used.
-This would make an earlier merge into core possible.

-_Please note that this project is still in its alpha phase and implementation details may change without any deprecation notices._ Still we'll try to keep this as stable as possible.

-If you'd like to contribute then adding tests would be very welcome as this project lacks decent ones currently.

-## Requirements

-Lithium and PHP 5.4.

 ## Usage